 The strategy responds to the region's expected economic and population growth and the need to manage an increasing demand for travel.
-The RLTS, Wellington Regional Strategy and Wellington Regional Policy Statement development processes have been closely aligned to ensure integrated transport and land use outcomes as all are fundamental to the economic and social functioning as well as future growth and development of the greater Wellington Region.
+The RLTS, Wellington Regional Strategy and Wellington Regional Policy Statement development processes have been closely aligned to ensure transport is integrated with land use outcomes.
+This is fundamental to the economic and social functioning as well as future growth and development of the greater Wellington region.

-The provision of an affordable, integrated, safe, responsive and sustainable land transport system relies on integration between all modes that make up the regional transport network.
+An affordable, integrated, safe, responsive and sustainable land transport system relies on all modes that make up the regional transport network.
 Many journeys are multi-modal and to ensure such journeys are as quick, safe and convenient as possible, a good level of integration between the different transport modes is sought by the RLTS.